Outdoor Education (Kayak Tripping)

 -

-Appropriate environmental and sanitary practices (for example, washroom routines) must be taught.
+Students must receive instruction on appropriate environmental and sanitary practices (for example, washroom routines).

 Environmental Considerations